 The Social Credit Score is a system that China has had in trials for several years, and that uses the principles of credit scoring- data streams from several specific sources- to formulate a predictive score.
-The current credit score uses data from the past to predict future behavior, and allows financial institutions to evaluate risk.
+The current credit score uses data from the past to predict future behavior, and allows financial institutions to evaluate risk in a scoring model.
 The social credit score is taking this model and enlarging it to fields of interest beyond financial behavior.

 Some data sources are going to provide information that has a better predictive value for future behavior than others.
 And while humans often surprise their families and themselves by going off the rails, some patterns of behavior are bound to be repeated.
 The social credit score attempts to find the behaviors with the best predictive value and use these values to determine how well a person functions in society.